sst/sst/www/docs/auth.md

 ### `TwitchAdapter`

-This simply extends the `OidcAdapter` and is preconfigured with Twitch OIDC urls.
+Extends the `OidcAdapter` and is preconfigured with Twitch OIDC urls.

 ```js
 TwitchAdapter({